Find out how Wolf and Shepherd’s Closer cap-toe lace-up oxfords performed after more than two years of heavy use in this updated review.

 As a consumer, it’s often hard to know what to make of product reviews that feature perfectly-glossy photos of just-unboxed gear.
 After weeks, months and years, clothes and shoes wear and colors fade, yet some products hold up better than others.

-After a year of heavy use, these shoes have proven their value.
+After more than a year of heavy use, these shoes have proven their value.

 How Focusing on Customers Helps Wolf and Shepherd’s E-Commerce-Focused Brand